Amozaya/IaC_Terraform_Orchestration/Readme.md

 6. Use `terraform apply` to launch the instance
 7. Check AWS to ensure that instance is running
 8. You can use `terraform detsroy` in order to shut down EC2

+### Create a varible to hide a sensative information

+You can create a variable in order to hide a sensative